GenomicDataInfrastructure/starter-kit-se-deployment-notes/README.md

 # Deployment of GDI starter kit

-This repo is a collection of scripts and documentation, produced during the deployment of the GDI starter kit in the Swedish node.
-However, it shouldn't be used as a standalone guide and it probably lacks some steps, which were not documented during the deployment.
+This repository is a collection of scripts and documentation produced during the deployment of the GDI starter kit in the Swedish node.
+However, it shouldn't be used as a standalone guide, and it probably lacks some steps not documented during the deployment.

 The deployment described here was done in one VM (virtual machine) and the services were deployed in docker containers.
 The VM is running behind an ha-proxy, which was used to route the traffic to the different services.
 The VM is running Ubuntu 22.04 LTS.

 ## Repos in the deployment

-The repos used in the deployment are the following:
+The repositories used in the deployment are the following:
 1. https://github.com/GenomicDataInfrastructure/starter-kit-storage-and-interfaces.git
 2. https://github.com/GenomicDataInfrastructure/starter-kit-htsget
 3. https://github.com/GenomicDataInfrastructure/starter-kit-rems